 On the way off the stage, after being forced to sing Like A Virgin, I gave my mom a look that made it very clear the following year we wouldn’t be having a party.

 Some of the best singers, actors, and speakers are introverts.
-Like a lot of things, a lot of us just prefer having a say in whether or not we walk into the spotlight or not.
+Like a lot of things, however, we prefer having a say in whether or not we walk into the spotlight or not.

 “Hey, Mike, I hope you don’t mind I brought some board games?” or “Let’s play a nice long game of Hide and Seek!”
 Now those suggestions would have been super.
 But pressuring people to sing karaoke isn’t going to win you any introvert points.

 So, no, I don’t want to sing.
 And no, I don’t want to take turns telling our best stories.
 At least not on the spot or in a room with more than 5 people.
-But I’d be happy to listen to yours, and my heart will gush if you tell me you enjoy reading mine.
+But I’d love to listen to your story, and my heart will gush if you tell me you enjoy reading one of mine.